usagitoneko97/Tutorial-on-include-external-library-ceedling/README.md

 ```

 ## linking the library
-open up your project.yml file and add following:
+open up your project.yml file and add following in the tools section:
 ```
 :test_linker:
   :executable: gcc                  #absolute file path